Schillings: Notable cases

 In 2004, Schillings represented Lance Armstrong when confronted with doping allegations in the book L. A. Confidentiel, by David Walsh and Pierre Ballester.
 Schillings was told to tell "every UK paper and broadcaster" to not re-state what was in the book.
 Gideon Benaim and Matthew Himsworth worked for Schillings on Armstrong's libel actions, including a 2004 defamation suit against The Sunday Times for referencing information in the book.

 In 2004, Schillings represented Naomi Campbell in Campbell v MGN Ltd. Campbell was photographed leaving a rehabilitation clinic after public denials that she was a recovering drug addict.
 Campbell challenged the disclosure of information about the location of her Narcotics Anonymous meetings and the pictures that were used by the Daily Mirror.
 In March 2002, Campbell was awarded damages of £3500, but the case was overturned by the Court of Appeal six months later.
 The case was heard on appeal in the House of Lords and won in Campbell's favour through a 3:2 majority.

 In May 2008, Keith Schilling won a privacy case in the Court of Appeal for the son of Harry Potter author J. K. Rowling.
 The case "says children of famous parents have the same right to expect privacy as children of parents who aren't well-known", granting them protection from intrusive photography.

+In 2009, they represented Richard Granger, then head of NHS Connecting for Health, against Private Eye journalists questioning him about losses in the NHS IT project.
+Schillings cited Reynolds v Times Newspapers Ltd and demanded to know all the allegations and when they would be published claiming privacy and confidentiality.
+In response, the Private Eye editor Ian Hislop read out the letter from Schillings under parliamentary privilege in a select committee hearing to ensure that Schillings could not undertake legal action in relation to it.

 In April and May 2011, Schillings acted for Ryan Giggs in CTB v News Group Newspapers and obtained a "super-injunction" aimed at preventing the publication by The Sun of the details of an alleged extra-marital relationship between Giggs and Imogen Thomas.
 The case gained widespread media coverage and political discussion in the UK.